NAME AND PURPOSE

 Section 2.
 Number, Selection, and Tenure.
 The Board of the Partnership shall consist of at least seven (7) Members.
 The Board shall be the Officers of the Partnership and at least three (3) Non-Officer Members.
 New Directors will be periodically elected by a majority of those Members in attendance at a Meeting.
 Each Director will serve a two-year term.
 No member may serve more than three consecutive terms in a single position or capacity on the Board.

 Section 3.
 Resignation.
-Resignations from the Board are effective upon receipt by the President or Secretary of the PPDB of written notification.
+Resignations from the Board are effective upon receipt by the President or Secretary of the Partnership of written notification.

-Section 6.
+Section 5.
 Special Meetings.
-Special meetings of the Board may be called by the President, without 60-day notice, on her/his own initiative.
-A Special Meeting may also be requested by a majority of Directors of the Board if presented in writing to the President stating the reasons and purposes of the meeting.
+Special meetings of the Board may be called by the President or by a majority of Directors of the Board if presented in writing to the President stating the reasons and purposes of the meeting.
 Notice of each such meeting shall be given to each director by e-mail, mail or telephone not less than forty-eight (48) hours before such meeting.

 AUTHORITY AND DUTIES OF OFFICERS